What is Linux Operating System?

 Linux operating system is a kernel that is well engineered and designed and is used quite extensively and has an open-source license for its distribution.
 The functions of it resemble that of UNIX.

 The kernel has all the necessary features to take care of all basic and major operations to be performed by a computer.
+It is innovative and useful and helps in communicating smoothly with all other hardware items within the Central Processing Unit or CPU.

 - The monolithic kernel of Linux allows different functions such as virtual memory, system calls and file systems to happen in one single place.